Self-imposed isolation: Prison or Freedom?

 Some people will have learned to think for themselves, for the first time in their lives.

 Some people will have had a month, not of imprisonment, but of Freedom.
-Nobody hates slavery like an ex-slave.
+(Nobody hates slavery like an ex-slave.)

 Some people will have completely redesigned their lifestyles.
 In ways they never allowed themselves to entertain before.

-All because Coronavirus gave you a Gift of Time.
+A Strange New Virus gave you a Gift of Time.